Fe Accessibility Report

 If you want to play Fe, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Fe has 3 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 3 accessibility features for Audio in Fe which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Visual Cues for Audio Events: Text or other visual indicators of audio events.
 This mirrors audio indicators of progress in the game with a corresponding visual indication.

 Visual Depiction of Directional Audio: Indication on-screen with arrows, icons, located colour splashes and the like, to show where directional audio for damage, footsteps, environmental or way-finding sounds are coming from.

 Play Without Hearing

 Play Without Hearing: No audio cues are necessary to play the game well.

 In addition to the accessibility features provided in the game, you can also use system-wide accessibility settings:

 Nintendo Switch has some built-in features, including a lockable zoom, that can be used on all games.